cossacklabs/hermes-core/README.md

 # Repository status
 This repository holds public proof-of-concept version of **Hermes** - **Hermes-core 0.5.1**, which should be used for studying and verification of the methodology and cryptographic backend.

 # License
 Hermes-core license is GNU Affero General Public License v3.0.
 There is a separate, commercial licensed Hermes version for industrial use (its core crypto code is similar to this repository, yet it holds additional convenience interfaces and services).

-# Contributing to us

-If you're looking for something to contribute to and gain eternal respect, just pick the things in the [list of issues](https://github.com/cossacklabs/hermes-core/issues).

-Check [Contributing guide](https://github.com/cossacklabs/hermes-core/wiki/contributing) for more details.

 # Contacts